Followers

 Home to Ligonier

-Losing his western investments and bereft of funds, St. Clair retired to western Pennsylvania.
-He and his wife lived with their daughter, Louisa St. Clair Robb, and her family in a cabin situated between Ligonier and Greensburg.
-Arthur St. Clair died in poverty in Greensburg, Pennsylvania, on 31 August 1818.
-He was 81.
-His wife Phoebe died shortly after and is buried beside him under a Masonic monument in St. Clair Park in downtown Greensburg.
+Losing his western investments and running out of funds, St. Clair moved to western Pennsylvania.
+He and his wife lived with their daughter, Louisa St. Clair Robb, and her family in a cabin located between Ligonier and Greensburg.
+Arthur St. Clair died in poverty in Greensburg, Pennsylvania, on August 31, 1818.
+He was 81 years old.
+His wife Phoebe died shortly afterward and is buried beside him under a Masonic monument in St. Clair Park, downtown Greensburg.

 St. Clair's final home